Drawing an icosphere

 We now have 1,280 faces and a decent approximation of a sphere.

-One use for icospheres is when you want a relatively even distribution of points around the sphere, as opposed to UV spheres, which mimic longitude and latitude and therefore tend to cluster points more densely around the poles.
+Icospheres produce an even distribution of points around the sphere, as opposed to UV spheres, which, like the intersections of lines of longitude and latitude, cluster points more densely around the poles.